naninovel/docs/docs/guide/characters.md

 :::

 ::: tip EXAMPLE
-Check out an [example project on GitHub](https://github.com/naninovel/samples/tree/main/unity/spine), where a Spine character is used with Naninovel.
+Check the [spine sample](/guide/samples#spine), where a Spine character is used with Naninovel.
 :::

 ## Narrator Characters